ethpandaops/xatu-data/README.md

 - **Query Parquet Files Directly**

   Alternatively, you can query the parquet files directly without importing.
-This is useful if you only need to query a small subset of the data. **We recommend you don't do this for larger queries or queries that you'll run again.**
+This is useful if you only need to query a small subset of the data.

   Steps:
     1. Query the first 10 rows of the beacon_api_eth_v1_events_block table for 2024-03-20